ImaniMuya/Infection-I-Am-Legend/README.md

 This project is to simulate a zombie apocalypse!

-To run the simulation on linux run "make infection" in the command line in the file and "./infection" to excecute!
+To run the simulation on linux run "make infection" in the command line in the folder and "./infection" to excecute!